maveniix/rubysteps/README.md

 environment.
 You should see the text "Hello RubySteps".

 If you get any errors when running vagrant up, make sure that you have the latest vagrant and virtualbox versions installed and try again.
+You may also need to restart your box, or even reinstall it fresh.
+Many common problems go away when you are running the latest version of everything.

+I will publish updates to the vagrant box as I change the development environment.
+You can determine whether your installation is up to date by running `vagrant box outdated`.
+Please ensure that your box is up to date.

 ### The ish